mairatma/babel-globals/README.md

 An object with the following options:

-- `babelOptions` **{Object=}** An object with babel options that should be used for all files.
+- `babel` **{Object=}** An object with babel options that should be used for all files.
 File specific options will be merged with this before the file is compiled, so they have higher priority.
 - `bundleFileName` **{string=}** The name of the bundled file.
 Defaults to *bundle.js*.
 - `globalName` **{string=}** The name of the global variable the modules will be exported to.
 Defaults to *myGlobals*.
 - `skipGlobalVarInit` **{boolean=}** If true, will not initialize the global variable.
 Set this to true if the variable will be initialized somewhere else.